ShiroTakeda/gams-mode/README.txt

 Then, I will explain the installation.

-(1) Put "gams.el" file into one of the directories listed in `load-path'.
+(1) Put "gams-mode.el" file into one of the directories listed in `load-path'.
     You can see the contents of `load-path' by entering `M-x customize-option <RET> load-path'.
-Or add the directory where "gams.el" is installed to `load-path' variable.
+Or add the directory where "gams-mode.el" is installed to `load-path' variable.
 For this, add the following in your "~/.emacs.d/init.el" file:

     (setq load-path